Darn Tough logo among Merino Wool fibers from making merino wool socksDarn Tough sticker logo among Merino Wool fibers from making merino wool socks

 Thermoregulating

-There is a natural crimp in wool fiber that provides pockets of insulation — holding and releasing heat dependent on what the body is doing.
-Think of it like an insulated mug that maintains cold or heat.
-Synthetics can mimic but not replicate this behavior.
+There is a natural crimp in Merino Wool fiber that provides deep pockets of insulation — aka, holding or releasing heat depending on what your body is doing.
+Think of it as an insulated mug for your feet that naturally keeps your piggies cool in hot weather and warm in cold weather.
+Synthetics can mimic this behavior but can’t replicate Merino’s innate ability to regulate your body’s core temperature year-round.

 Merino wool socks are odor resistant, making them the best wool socks